 Every year a variety of educational and entertaining activities are held in school, sometimes facilitated by specialist teachers or groups, e.g. science shows, theatre groups, music workshops, dance workshops, girls' school concert, etc. During the year, in cooperation with the parents, there are special seasonal events, e.g. Easter hat parade, Christmas raffle and carol singing, teddy bears' picnic etc. We also hold an annual 'sports for all' day.

 The school hall is used by local groups for after school activities, e.g. ballet, Irish dancing, judo, summer and Easter camps etc. These are advertised on the parents' notice boards.

-After School Lessons
+After School Club

-A variety of after school activities are run by some of our teachers, on Tuesday, Wednesday and Thursdays from 2 pm .
-Enrolment details are advertised by letter and on the website.
+An "After School Club" is run by one of our teachers, on Tuesday, Wednesday and Thursday from 2 pm to 3 pm.
+Enrolment details are advertised in school.
 Junior infants are welcome to enrol after Christmas.